Thursday February 16

 funky METERS with Flow Tribe and 7 Come 11

-To get everyone in the Mardi Gras spirit, join us before the show downstairs at 3TEN ACL Live to join a second line procession through the 2nd Street District with a classic New Orleans style brass marching band.
-Details coming soon!
+To get everyone in the Mardi Gras spirit, join us before the show downstairs at 3TEN ACL Live for a FREE pre-party featuring a 2nd line on 2nd Street featuring HONK!TX Brass Bands, Mardi Gras drink specials, and more!
+Details here.